 Your HVAC system has a language of its own, and strange noises are its way of telling you something is wrong.
 When a reversing valve is struggling, you might hear unusual hissing or clicking sounds from the outdoor unit when the system tries to change modes.
 A loud hissing could indicate a refrigerant leak, while a metallic clicking or grinding sound may mean the valve itself is stuck.
 Pay attention to what your system is doing when you hear the noise and make a note of it.
 This information can be incredibly helpful for your technician during the diagnostic process.

-Look for Obvious Ice or Leaks
+Scan for Ice Buildup or Leaks

 Go outside and take a close look at your outdoor unit.
 If your outdoor unit is covered in ice, especially when it should be cooling, it’s a serious problem.
 This often happens when the reversing valve is stuck in heating mode, causing the indoor coil to freeze up and the issue to transfer outside.
 You might also spot water pooling around the base of the unit or active fluid leaks, which could be a sign of a refrigerant issue connected to the valve problem.
 If you see significant ice or leaks, turn your system off completely to prevent further damage and call for emergency service.